Rubicon Skateboards: Work

-Rubicon work primarily with children aged 6 to 18 through primary and secondary schools but have also established working relationships with dozens of county councils.
-They are unique to the UK not just for the size of their operations but also in the fact that they always travel to whoever wants to learn as opposed to being limited to working out of a single skatepark.
-A good reputation means they have worked with companies such as BSkyB (doing a Living for Sport programme to help children who feel disconnected from education get involved again through sport), the BBC (as part of their Blast Tour programme to engage children in creative pursuits) and the Duke of Edinburgh Scheme (skateboarding is now on the options syllabus and monitored by Rubicon).
-In total, the Rubicon team has provided over 500 lessons and demo's to circa 4000 children.
+Rubicon work with children aged 6 to 18 through primary and secondary schools, but have also established partnerships with several county councils.
+They are unique to the UK in that they always travel to whoever wants to learn, as opposed to working out of a single skatepark.

+They have worked with companies such as BSkyB (doing a Living for Sport programme to help children who feel disconnected from education get involved again through sport), the BBC (as part of their Blast Tour programme to engage children in creative pursuits) and the Duke of Edinburgh Scheme (skateboarding is now on the options syllabus and monitored by Rubicon).
+In total, the Rubicon team has provided over 500 lessons to around 4,000 children.

 Camps

 Rubicon Skateboards were also the first company to bring skateboarding-specific residential week long camps to the UK.
-Previously skateboarding had been included within other general sports weeks.
+Previously, skateboarding had been included within other general sports weeks.
 Camps involve trips to a number of large parks and include daily tuition from the instructors.
 The 2008 camps are based near Coventry and will visit the Stoke on Trent Plaza and the Works Skate Park in Leeds.